 This blog is my personal place to think out loud, ponder ideas that strike a chord with me, share things I find interesting, and sometimes just have a rant about what I think is wrong with the world.
-This blog documents my own personal journey of learning and discovery, but I’m very glad to be able to share it with you.
+This blog documents my own personal journey of learning and discovery, but I’m very glad to be able to share it.
 Your contributions in the form of comments are always very welcome.

 I originally trained as an art teacher but thanks to an interest in graphics and design, I gradually drifted away from that role and into a variety of other education and technology-related areas including the teaching of computing across K-12, multimedia and design, eLearning support, network and IT management, and some educational consulting.

 After nearly 30 years working in lots of different schools I am now the Director of Professional Development for EdTechTeam in Australia and New Zealand.
 I get to work with an amazingly talented global group of educators who aim to inspire and empower tens of thousands of teachers around the world and help them change the way they think about teaching and learning.
-Just another day at the office really.

-Being somewhat of a dilettante (read, easily distractible), I’ve accumulated a broad set of experiences across a wide range of educational technologies and I think that often gives me a unique outlook on how I think things should work.
+Being somewhat of a dilettante I’ve accumulated a broad set of experiences across a wide range of educational technologies and I think that often gives me a unique outlook on how I think things should work.
 I enjoy sharing ideas with others and in the last few years I’ve been able to work with teachers in Australia and around the world on a wide range of edtech-related ideas.

-Oh, and thanks for reading!
+Thanks for reading!
 While I write mainly for my own reasons, it’s still nice to know you’re there.